Spain replaces women's team coach Montse Tomé with Sonia Bermúdez

 The outrage surrounding the scandal led to widespread changes and improved conditions for the women’s national team.
 Spanish society called for more support for women, and sports officials ultimately were forced to review outdated protocols related to the women’s squad.

-Bermúdez was a Spain international and also played for Barcelona and Atletico Madrid, among other clubs.
-She retired as a player in 2020.
+Bermúdez was a Spain captain — with 63 appearances and 35 goals internationally — and also played for Barcelona and Atletico Madrid, among other clubs.
+She retired as a player in 2020, and her first job as a coach was with a Real Madrid youth team.

 Bermúdez had been coaching the youth squads of Spain’s national team.
 She was currently with the under-23 squad.